Normando1945/Simple-Python-Matlab-JavaSript-Functions-Collection/fun_BNewmark/Readme.md

 - `ti` (list): Time vector.
 - `Sgg` (list): Acceleration time history of the ground motion.
 - `dt` (float): Time step size.
+- `folder_path` (str): Path to the created results folder, named as `Results_XXXX` where `XXXX` is the record value.
+- `file_path1` (str): Path to the saved `.AT2` file containing the seismic record data within the results folder.
+- `file_path2` (str): Path to the saved `.AT2` file containing the total acceleration response within the results folder.
+- `fig_path1` (fig): Path to the saved `.PNG` file containing the figure of the seismic record, displacement response, velocity response & acceleration response data within the results folder.

 #### Functionality:
 1. **Initialization**: Sets up the time vector, calculates stiffness, and initializes arrays for displacement, velocity, and acceleration.
 Initial conditions are set based on input parameters.